daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ---

+### Intro

-Consider a partnership restructuring its assets into majority ownerships, with N partners currently sharing all the business’s M assets at uneven stake.
-To minimize possible restructuring tax, I aim to re-distribute the assets without altering each partner's overall value and debt stake.
+Consider a partnership restructuring its assets into majority ownerships, with N partners that currently share M assets at uneven percentage stake.
+To minimize possible restructuring tax levied if the partnership significantly changes, I aim to re-distribute the assets without altering each partner's overall value and debt stake in the company.

 In application, we used a Markov model to exhaustively search for solutions to a three partner/eleven asset case, testing over 200 million potential restructuring states.
 The optimal solution incurred a 2.9mm cumulative stake change against 159mm in total business assets, an acceptably small magnitude of change (<2%) that allows the client to effectively avoid large restructuring taxes.

+### Markov Algorithm

 We can explore the restructuring possibilities by turning the problem into a system of matrix operations and permuting across all the different  ownership scenarios.
 First, create an NxM matrix encoding the restructured shares, for example, partner N1 gets 100% of asset M1, 0% of asset M2, and so on.
 Each row represents a partner, each column represents an asset.
 As expected, each column must sum to one, hence the matrix is a probability matrix.
 If we think of each new structuring as a state, we are very much in the realm of [Markov processes](https://en.wikipedia.org/wiki/Markov_decision_process).
 We then multiply the NxM probability matrix with an Mx2 matrix encoding each of the assets' values and the debts.
 Subtract the result from the current ownership shares (a Nx2 matrix), making sure that the rows match up to the correct partner rows in the original probability matrix.
 Finally, we take the absolute values and sum the entries.
 Our result encodes the cumulative difference between the restructured partnership and the original one.
 <br><br>